Swedish runestones open gateway to ancient Viking civilization

 Here, the word "hundred" refers to a large administrative region.
 According to Källström, it's debatable whether Jarlabanke was merely a powerful landowner, or played another more significant role.

 "This is a very large area and it seems impossible that all this land was in Jarlabanke's private possession.
-Most probably, the verb æiga -- "to own" -- means something different here: that he was the chieftain for this hundred, or the law speaker or judge."
+Most probably, the verb æiga -- 'to own' -- means something different here: that he was the chieftain for this hundred, or the law speaker or judge."

 The amount of times Jarlabanke writes his name in Vallentuna also suggests that he was quite powerful, and wanted to make sure everyone knew it.